jimhigson/oboe.js/writing/main/3_Background.md

 unambiguous set of children, the JSON metamodel does not offer the format author a selection from equivalent but incompatible alternatives.

-XML also suffers ambiguity regarding whitespace characters between tags.
-Strictly this is a part of the document but in traversal practice many engines discard it as insignificant.
-For example, in the XML above the `<person>` element may be enumerated as the first or second child of `<people>` depending on whether the whitespace before it is considered.
+XML also invites ambiguity regarding whitespace characters between tags, reflecting XML's dual purposes of document markup and data; whitespace is generally meaningful for documents but ignorable for data.
+Strictly whitespace text nodes are part of the document but in practice many tree walkers discard them as insignificant.
+In the XML example above the `<person>` element may be enumerated as the first or second child of `<people>` depending on whether the whitespace before it is considered.
 Likewise, the text inside `<name>` might be `John` or `\n         John`.
+Inherited from JSON's programming language ancestry, whitespace between tokens is never significant.

 Xpath is able to express identifiers which often survive refactoring because XML represents a tree, hence we can consider relationships